Idnan/bash-guide/README.md

 scp user@host:directory/source_file target_file
 scp -r user@host:directory/source_folder farget_folder
 ```
-This command also accepts an option `-P` that can to used to connect to specific port.
+This command also accepts an option `-P` that can be used to connect to specific port.
 ```bash
 scp -P port user@host:directory/source_file target_file
 ```